cancui/EMG-Signal-Processing-Library/README.md

 This is a specialized signal processing library for wearable technology.

-Currently supports the following sensors:
+Currently supports the following languages and sensors:
-- Arduino (EMG, ECG, accelerometer)
+- Python (EMG, ECG)

-Dedicated to my team, Project Atlas.
+- C (EMG, ECG)